 8. A company provides the following information:

-Total stockholder equity 18,00,000, 10% preference capital book dividend is arrears for two years, number of common stock outstanding 13,200.
-Calculate book value per share of common stock .
+Total stockholder equity 18,00,000, 10% preference capital book dividend in arrears for two years, the number of common stock outstanding 13,200.
+Calculate book value per share of common stock.

-Required: Necessary entries related to credit card sales, what percentage of collection fee charges by the credit card company
+Required: Necessary entries related to credit card sales, what percentage of collection fee charged by the credit card company

 10. Alpha began the year with Rs.130,000 in merchandise inventory and ended the year with Rs.190,000.
 Sales and cost of goods sold for the year were Rs 900,000 and Rs.
 640,000 respectively.

-Required: Inventory turnover ratio and length of inventory cycle.
+Required: Inventory turnover ratio and length of the inventory cycle.